Comparisons13 min read

 YNAB vs Mint 2026: Which Budgeting App Is Actually Worth Paying For?

-Here's the thing: Mint went through a massive upheaval when Intuit shut down the original Mint app in early 2024 and migrated users to Credit Karma.
-What exists as "Mint" in 2026 is essentially Credit Karma's financial dashboard with some legacy Mint budgeting features baked in.
-Meanwhile, YNAB (You Need A Budget) has continued to refine its zero-based budgeting methodology and recently rolled out quality-of-life improvements to its interface and reporting tools.
+Here's what happened: when Intuit shut down the original Mint in early 2024, they migrated everyone to Credit Karma.
+So what people call "Mint" these days is really Credit Karma's financial dashboard with some budgeting tools bolted on.
+Meanwhile, YNAB (You Need A Budget) has kept refining its zero-based budgeting system and just rolled out some solid improvements to the interface and reporting side of things.

 Quick Comparison Table: YNAB vs Mint (Credit Karma) in 2026